heroku/l2meter/README.md

 ## Silence

 There's a way to temporary silence the log emitter.
-This might be userful for tests for example.
+This might be useful for tests for example.

 ```ruby